odoo/documentation/valuation.rst

     * The company still needs to pay the vendor (traded an asset against a liability)
   Configuration:
-    * Uninvoiced Inventory: defined on the product or the category of related product, field: Stock Input Account
+    * Inventory: defined on the product or the category of related product,
+      field: Stock Input Account
     * Deferred Tax Assets: defined on the tax used on the purchase order line
-    * Accounts Payable: defined on the supplier related to the bill
+    * Accounts Payable: defined on the supplier related to the bill Goods Receptions

-  In this scenario, the purchase order was $50 but the company received an invoice for $52 as there were extra shipping costs.
-Goods Receptions
   No Journal Entry
 Customer Invoice